Bloomfield College seeks a partner to avoid shutting down

-In an exclusive interview, President Marcheta P. Evans discusses why the 153-year-old private college in New Jersey needs a philanthropic partner to continue its mission of serving students of color.
+In an interview, President Marcheta P. Evans discusses why the 153-year-old minority-serving private college needs a philanthropic partner.
+Experts say it’s a risky strategy -- but it just might work.

 Bloomfield College needs a partner.